Cozy Peach Kitchen

 What is the best kind of pan to use?

-A large rimmed metal sheet pan or half sheet pan lined with parchment paper works best.
-Line it with parchment paper or foil for easier cleanup.
+A large metal sheet pan or half sheet pan works best.
+Line it with parchment paper or foil for easier cleanup, but note that it will brown due to cooking at high heat.

 Serving suggestions

-• Pair with egg dishes like frittatas, breakfast casseroles, and egg bites.
+• Pair with egg dishes like this mushroom frittata, vegetarian breakfast casserole, and vegetarian egg bites.

 • Lunch or dinner: Pair with chicken fried tofu, arugula salad, and mac and cheese.